 How Long Does It Take To Clear Up Gingivitis?

 It takes one to two weeks to cure gingivitis.
 It can be prevented from re-occurring by simply following good oral care and attending dental checkups at least twice a year.

 Sometimes, depending on your health condition, the healing process might take longer and probably need more intervention.
 If this happen, consult your dentist for more checkup to see what is hindering the healing process.

 Is Gingivitis Contagious?

 Yes, it is.
 It can be transferred from parents to children through sharing utensils such as spoons while eating, drinking bottles and so forth or from romantic partners through kissing.
-However, if you observe good oral hygiene after such actions will prevent the disease from developing on you.(https://jada.ada.org/article/S0002-8177
+However, if you observe good oral hygiene especially from childhood you will prevent the disease from developing on you.(https://jada.ada.org/article/S0002-8177